lizmat/articles/cases-of-UPPER-11.md

 ```
 To make this more generally usable this code could be put into a [`role`](https://docs.raku.org/language/objects#Parameterized_roles) and have that live as an installable module.
 But that would be extra work, wouldn't it?

-Fortunately the writing of this blog post initiated the development of such a role (and associated distribution) called [`Method::Misspelt`]((https://raku.land/zef:lizmat/Method::Misspelt)).
-How's that for blog BDD (Blog Driven Development)?
+Fortunately the writing of this blog post initiated the development of such a role (and associated distribution) called [`Method::Misspelt`](https://raku.land/zef:lizmat/Method::Misspelt).
+How's that for BDD (Blog Driven Development)?

 > Note that the module introduces a few more features and optimizations, while handling keeping track of multiple classes ingesting the same role.
 See the [internal documentation](https://github.com/lizmat/Method-Misspelt/blob/main/lib/Method/Misspelt.rakumod) for more information.